tabarra/txAdmin/dev_notes.md

 - [ ] improve terminal onboarding?
 Nem que seja só um pouquinho...
 - [ ] merge some PRs
 - [ ] add discord group whitelist (whitelist switch becomes a select box that will enable guildID and roleID)
+        ---- 2 opções: estar na guild ou ter role na guild
 - [ ] persistent discord status message that is set up by `!setmessage`:
         - this will trigger a big status message to be sent in that channel
         - this message id can be stored in the config file
+        - if discord id is present, use that instead of name (careful with the pings!)
 - [ ] Upgrade packages:
         - check if `got` patch was published - https://github.com/sindresorhus/got/pull/1491
         - try to upgrade `webpack`